Enayatullah-Shadab/student-workbook/src/reflections/wk4/quiz4.md

 **1.** What is the difference between `asynchronous` code and `synchronous` code?
 <!-- enter you answer in the space below -->
 ```
+in synchronous code the flow of edxecution is from the top to the bottom till one action doesnt complete other action is
+not happening (the events are dependent) while in asynchronous code the events are independent.
 ```
 **2.** What is an event listener?
 <!-- enter you answer in the space below -->